-Our litigation solicitors in Scotland specialize in recovering commercial and personal debts.
+Our litigation solicitors in Scotland have specialist knowledge in recovering commercial and personal debts.
 We act for all kinds of businesses and individuals all across Scotland, and cover most types of debt recovery including:

-The UK government has introduced legislation giving businesses a right to reclaim interest on late payment of a commercial debt.
-The amount of interest you will be paid on the debt owed to you is set at the ‘judicial interest rate, typically 8% above the base rate.
+The UK government has introduced legislation giving businesses a right to reclaim interest and charges on late payment of a commercial debt.
+The amount of interest is set at the ‘judicial interest rate’, typically 8% above the base rate.
 Interest owed to you will run 30 days after the due date of payment.
 The due date for payment is determined by either the date goods or services were delivered to the debtor or the date on which notice (such as an invoice) was given to the purchaser, whichever is later.
 If a debt is owed to your business and the payment is late, our solicitors can help you recover the interest which may be due to you under the law.
 We understand how much difficulty late payments can cause, and we appreciate how much the recovery of debt means to your business.
 If you need to recover debts owed to you, contact our specialist solicitors today to find out how we can help.

 After you have been successful in litigation, the Court will issue a decree.
 If necessary, we can advise on enforcing the decree and recovering payment of your debt.
 Enforcement can require several methods of what is known as ‘diligence’ – a legal term used in Scotland to describe methods used to enforce a court order.
 Diligence may include serving a charge for payment on the party you have been awarded a decree against.
-A charge for payment is a formal demand and will be served by Sherriff Officers for payment of the sum due to you.
+A charge for payment is a formal demand and will be served by Sheriff Officers for payment of the sum due to you.
 The charge for payment is a fourteen- day notice to the debtor to make payment.
 If the debtor fails to make payment to you, then our team can proceed with further action.
 Contact us today to discuss your case further, including any enforcement issues you may have the concern with.

-Our litigation team helps resolve a broad range of disputes with skilful negotiation and straightforward, clear advice.
+Our litigation lawyers helps resolve a broad range of disputes with skilful negotiation and straightforward, clear advice.
 Where court action is required, we are pro-active and determined in our approach to securing fast, effective solutions.
-We foster close working relationships and respond to our clients individual needs, whether that is about a simple debt recovery matter or a technically complex and high-value dispute.
+We foster close working relationships and respond to our clients' individual needs, whether that is about a simple debt recovery matter or a technically complex and high-value dispute.
 Contact us on 0141 221 1919 or fill in our online contact form.